commandus/tlns/README.md

 ### Receiver

+Receiver object read

-Receiver object try to parse received packet.
+- packets from gateways and try to parse received packet
+- network and app keys from

+from the socket or file and then update message stage in the queue.

+Receiver wait until socket or file descriptor indicates data arrived using select() call.

 Implementation of Receiver class must override receive() method.